 Goodwill is an asset that comes when one company purchases another.
 In particular, goodwill appears when one company purchases another at a price that’s higher than the value of all that company’s tangible assets.
 Common reasons the purchase price might be higher than fair value is because a company already has a recognizable brand name or a strong customer base.
 Let’s say, for instance, that a large company acquires a retail company; while the retailer has only $7 billion in tangible assets, it pays $10 billion because the retailer has a great brand name.
 The $3 billion difference goes onto the large company’s balance sheet as goodwill.

-Analyzing a Balance Sheet: Liabilities
+Analyzing Liabilities on a Balance Sheet

 Liabilities are any money that a business owes.
 They cover bills for supplies, rent, utilities, company salaries, loans or deferred taxes.
 Just like assets, there are two types of liabilities: current liabilities, which a company owes within the next year, and long-term liabilities, which the company must pay anytime beyond one year from now.